BranLight/Sorting-Visualizer/README.md

 ## What is this?

 Just a simple visualizer for some of the most common data sorting algorithms.
 Each algorithm takes in a randomized list of unique numbers, in the range 0 to 599, and sorts them.
 Each number in the list represents the height of a rectangle in the visualizer window.
 As the sorting algorithm sorts the randomized list the visualizer redraws each rectangle to show how it moves around during the sorting process.
+Note, these visualizations are not perfect as some algorithms, such as bubble sort, would take a very long time to show every individual step in the sorting process.
 Visualization was done using the pygame module for Python.

 ## Output examples